Who is covered by the Paid Family Medical Leave (PFML) law?

 The PFML law creates a paid family and medical leave benefit that will be available to employees, covered individuals, and self-employed persons beginning in January 2021.

-- If you're an employee who works for a business or a state or federal governmental agency in Massachusetts, you are automatically covered
+- If you're an employee who works for an employer or a state or federal governmental agency in Massachusetts, you are automatically covered

-- If you’re an independent contractor who contracts with a business that issues 1099s for more than 50% of its workforce, you are also covered and the PFML law refers to you as a "covered individual."
-Check with any businesses that you work for as a 1099 worker to determine if you are a “covered individual” on this basis.
+- If you’re an independent contractor who contracts with an employer that issues 1099-MISC tax forms for more than 50% of its workforce, you are also covered and the PFML law refers to you as a "covered individual."
+Check with any employer that you work for as a 1099-MISC worker to determine if you are a “covered individual” on this basis.

 - If you're self-employed, you can opt in to obtain coverage